-Under the cash accounting method, transactions are recorded only when money changes hands.
-Revenues are recognized when actually received, while expenses are recognized when paid for.
+Under the cash method, transactions are recorded when money changes hands.
+As a result, revenues are recognized when received, while expenses are recognized when paid.

-- This method does not follow the matching principle due to the differences in timings of receipts and payments
+- This method does not follow the matching principle due to the differences in the timings of receipts and payments.

-- For example, a gymnasium would record revenues when it receives fee payments from its members.
-As for expenses, the gymnasium would record rent cost equivalent to the rent payments made to the landlord during the year.
+- For example, a gymnasium would record revenues when its members receive fee payments.
+As for expenses, the gymnasium would record rent costs equivalent to the rent payments made to the landlord during the year.

-Consider a clothing manufacturer called Fabrix Inc. that maintains its accounts under the accrual method.
+Fabrix Inc. is a clothing manufacturer that maintains its accounts under the accrual method.
 On selling garments worth $10,000, Fabrix Inc. would record sales revenue of $10,000, regardless of whether it is a cash or credit sale.

 Following the matching principle, any expenses incurred to gain the $10,000 revenue would also be recorded in the same period.

-Consider another company, Silks Inc., that uses the cash method.
-In case of a similar sale like the above example, Silks Inc. would record only that portion of the $10,000 sales against which it has received payment.
+Silks Inc., that uses the cash method.
+In a similar sale like the above example, Silks Inc. would record only that portion of the $10,000 sales against which it has received payment.

-Any commissions or other expenses, even if directly tied to this sale, would be recorded only when Silks Inc. makes their payment.
+Even if directly tied to this sale, any commissions or other expenses would be recorded when Silks Inc. makes its payment.